QuentinSauvage/Checkers/README.md

 # Checkers
-Checkers game with an AI made during my first year of Master.
+Checkers game with an AI made during my third year of Bachelor.

 For more information, check the _dames.pdf_ file.